 A Sleeve Gastrectomy decreases the size of your stomach so that you feel full with a small amount of food.
 Weight loss after a Sleeve Gastrectomy takes up to 18-24 months to reach the weight that is best for you.

 Roux-en-Y Gastric Bypass

 A Roux-en-Y Gastric Bypass helps you lose weight in two ways.
 First, it makes your stomach smaller so that you feel full sooner and can’t eat as much during meals.
-Second, it causes malabsorption.
-Food bypasses part of the small intestine and is digested very quickly, limiting the amount of calories absorbed from the food.
-This procedure frequently cures acid reflux and reverses diabetes along with correcting other health problems associated with morbid obesity.
+Second, food bypasses part of the small intestine and is digested very quickly, limiting the amount of calories absorbed from the food causing malabsorption.

 Adjustable Lap Band